 Grief is common, but it is also complex and overwhelming.
 To cope with bereavement, people often seek the help of a grief therapist to help then navigate these tricky waters.

-Thriveworks Raleigh, NC’s grief therapists in Wake County have helped many clients regain balance after grief’s destruction has swept through their lives.
+Thriveworks Counseling in Raleigh, NC has grief therapists who have helped many clients regain balance after grief’s destruction has swept through their lives.
 Rebuilding after loss often takes a lot of support and guidance, and many people have found that a Thriveworks counselor was just who they needed as they healed from loss.

 The Causes of Grief

 Loss usually triggers grief.
 The loss can be of anything or anyone that is loved.
 Grief does not show prejudice: everybody experiences loss, and everybody experiences grief.

 A list could never contain all the various situations when people may feel grief.
-A few of the circumstances that have led people to pursue grief therapy at Thriveworks Raleigh are …
+A few of the circumstances that have led people to pursue grief therapy at Thriveworks Counseling in Raleigh are …

 - Chronic health challenges